arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 Today, in a similar way, we will "hack" our console to get Slack notifications of what commands are being called, by whom, and to what purpose.
 Let's prepare a `Console` module with a `setup` method which:
 - warns developer about working on non-development data
-- asks for a name
+- asks for his name
 - sends notification about session's start
 - asks for a purpose of the current session
 - sends notification about the purpose if there is any